tippfehlr/klipper-better-speed-adjust/README.md

 This script utilizes the `;TYPE:` comment by Cura.
 The comments are replaced with `TYPE_` to make them a macro call.

-Then, a macro `SET_SPEEDS` is called by the user to set the speed for each line type.
+The macro `SET_SPEEDS` is called by the user to set the speed for each line type.
 While printing, the `TYPE_` macros set `M220` to the corresponding speed.

 **IMPORTANT: once you set one of the speeds, DO NOT USE M220,